 Are you looking for some places to visit near Clear Lake?
 The Buddy Holly crash site is one place you should definitely try out.
 The memorial site has been alive for over six decades, honoring the fallen music stars.

-In the early morning hours of Tuesday, February 3rd, 1959, when the lights of three young rock ‘n’ roll music pioneers were abruptly cut off.
+In the early morning of Tuesday, February 3rd, 1959, the lights of three young rock ‘n’ roll music pioneers were abruptly cut off.
 Just a few minutes after 12:55 am, the light aircraft carrying the three – Buddy Holly, Ritchie Valens, and J.P.
-Richardson “The Big Bopper,” crashed, killing all four onboard.
+Richardson, “The Big Bopper,” crashed, killing all four onboard.

-The crash occurred near Clear Lake, Iowa, around 6 miles after takeoff from Mason City Municipal Airport.
+The crash occurred near Clear Lake, Iowa, around 6 miles after Mason City Municipal Airport takeoff.
 This site was named Buddy Holly crash site, after the lead artist in the “Winter Dance Party” tour, scheduled for different regions across the Midwest.

-Although there are numerous theories about the events leading to the tragedy, one thing is certain – the fateful morning robbed the world of some of the most incredible musical talents.
+Although there are numerous theories about the events leading to the tragedy, one thing is sure – the fateful morning robbed the world of some of the most incredible musical talents.

 Buddy Holly Plane Crash Site Facts